cloudmesh/classes/docs/source/overview.rst

 All sessions refer to Sections, Discussions and Units published at the `Course Content Web Page <http://openedx.scholargrid.org/courses/SoIC/INFO-I-523/Fall_2016/courseware/f712efaeae5a4d6ea2c87a0f34e0720b/>`_

-* This document superseeds any assignment dates and comments regardign assignments made in videos or sateted elsewhere
+* This document supersedes any assignment dates and comments regarding assignments made in videos or stated elsewhere
 * All lectures are assigned Monday's
-* All discussions and hoemwork are due Friday's
+* All discussions and homework are due Friday's

 +------------+-------+------------+------------------------------------+
 | Date       | Week  | Week       | Descriptions                       |